 Graphic Design

-Students in Graphic Design study typography, form, and communication.
-Classes often include projects with campus and community partners that give students the opportunity to apply their skills in real-world scenarios.
+Graphic Design students study typography, visual communication, design systems, and creative problem-solving through hands-on coursework and real-world projects.
+Classes often include collaborations with campus and community partners, giving students opportunities to apply their skills in professional contexts.

 Graphic Design Students Learn: